 Tahoe has received a record amount of snowfall this year making it the BEST year ever to head to the mountain.
 Pair that with the fact that Northstar does a phenomenal job keeping their trails groomed and you have the perfect recipe for an epic day on the slopes.

-Northstar California Resort is home to over 3,100 acres, 100 trails, several terrain parks, and 20 lifts.
+Northstar Ski Resort is home to over 3,100 acres, 100 trails, several terrain parks, and 20 lifts.
 They keep their site up to date with current weather conditions, terrain and chairlift status’ and more.
 You can also download their app Epic Mix and find much of the same information all there and easily accessible.

 I recommend hitting the slopes early because nothing is more magical than being the first one to ski down that freshly groomed slope.
 Plus, with fewer people around you can make a few stops to soak up the incredible views too!